 Type Tailoring without Macros

-The dream would be to build an ideally flexible system that can typecheck any dynamically-typed program.
-But we are not there yet - and mostly because of the non-disjoint nature of data types in these languages.
-Dynamic languages allow types to overlap and inherit from each other (for example, in Python a value can be both a string and an iterable), making it nearly impossible for type checkers to reason about all possible type relationships1.
-Until we build these infallible type checkers, maybe we can explore developer-assisted approaches to nudge our existing systems.
+The dream would be to build a flexible type system that can verify any dynamic program.
+But we are not quite there yet - mostly because of the non-disjoint nature of data in these programs.
+Dynamic languages allow types to overlap with one another (for example, in Python a value can be both a string and an iterable), making it nearly intractable for current type checkers to reason about every possible type relationship1.
+Until we can resolve these relationships in some reasonable amount of time, it might be worth exploring developer-assisted approaches to assist type checking with our current systems.

 One such approach is type tailoring2.
-Type tailoring is a way to extend traditional type systems with domain-specific types.
-While intended for languages with macro systems and runtime checks, the same goal could be realized with extensible type checkers with a plugin interface such as Mypy3 that allow developers to define constructs for domain-specific (or third-party) types or overlay the type system with domain-specific typing rules.
+Type tailoring is a way to for languages with macro systems to introduce domain-specific typing rules.
+However, the same goal could be realized with modular type checkers with a plugin interface such as Mypy3 that allow developers to extend the type system with domain-specific constructs.

 Lazy evaluation inference

 The Lazy evaluation pattern is commonplace within the python community for delaying the instantiation of objects until they are needed.
-This approach optimizes memory by creating objects only at the point of first access, rather than at module import time.
-But because type information about this lazy object is not available until runtime, type checkers are unable to determine types during static analysis.
-Idioms like these present challenges for gradual type checkers like Mypy, often forcing developers to fall back to the Any type, which weakens soundness guarantees.
+This approach optimizes memory by lazily creating objects only when they are required instead of eager initialization at module import time.
+Type information for this lazy object cannot be available at compile time which makes type checkers unable to verify programs that include such constructs.
+Language idioms such as this present challenges for gradual type checkers, often forcing developers to fall back to the Any type, which weakens overall soundness guarantees.

 Consider this code sample of lazy object instantiation: